aashrey1234/ICDesign/README.md

 This project tries to implement the image enhancement hardware in Verilog.
 The steps to be carried out are shown below.
 ![image](https://github.com/aashrey1234/ICDesign/assets/155153682/7b7e2870-c5b9-4ae5-95ab-fe3aeb3dd735)

+top_module instantiates all the modules and contains buffers.
+It also generates control signals for proper pipelining i.e, smoothing, sharpening and blending are carried out simultaneously.

+input_